fvelsg/dictationpractice/README.md

 - Use `control` to repeat just the part you want as many times as you need to get the answer

-If you want to test it before downloading it, click here: https://fvelsg.github.io/DictationPractice/index.html
+If you want to test it before downloading it, click here: https://fvelsg.github.io/DictationPractice/index.html Suggested website to download the video transcriptions (always download the .srt file): https://downsub.com/ Or you can download the srt file using yt-dlp (https://github.com/yt-dlp/yt-dlp), I think that using downsub it much faster and easier though